maalvikabhat/growthofsocialnetworks/reports/draft_report.md

 A k-core is a maximal group of entities, all of which are connected to at least k other entities in the group.

 ### Weaknesses of the Model
+A large part of our project was implementing a model we read about in "A Generative Algorithm for Modeling Social Networks with Trait Spaces."
+This meant, first, we had to make sense of dozens of equations, algorithms, implementations, and thought processes.
+To extend this model meant filling in gaps in scientific understanding with our own knowledge.
+While we tried our best to do so, there might be pieces missing in creating the most accurate and precise model possible.

 ### Annotated Bibliography